naquad/vim-picker/README.md

 $ ./picker.py
 ```

-You may have to change first line of `picker.py` to make sure
+You may have to change first line of `picker.py` (shebang) to make sure
 it points to right Python interpreter.

 Credits